-Hardin said the intervention to avoid inevitable collapse or 'tragedy' was "Mutual coercion, mutually agreed upon", meaning everyone recognising their own contribution to the problem and agreeing to be regulated, whether by peerpressure or fiscal 'sticks and carrots'.
+What to do?
+To avoid inevitable and 'tragic' collapse, Hardin said the correct intervention was "Mutual coercion, mutually agreed upon", meaning everyone recognising their own contribution to the problem and agreeing to be regulated, whether by peer-pressure or fiscal 'sticks and carrots'.
 So in the fishery example, each fisher takes an agreed, smaller, sustainable quota.